-Official Plan Amendment No. 39 brought the City’s Official Plan into conformity with the Growth Plan for the Greater Golden Horseshoe.
-OPA 39 is approved and is in full force and effect.
+Official Plan Amendment Number 39 brought the City’s Official Plan into conformity with the Growth Plan for the Greater Golden Horseshoe.
+Official Plan Amendment 39 is approved and is in full force and effect.

-Official Plan Amendment No. 42 introduced policies for the Natural Heritage System which establishes a sustainable greenspace network throughout the City.
+Official Plan Amendment Number 42 introduced policies for the Natural Heritage System which establishes a sustainable greenspace network throughout the City.

-OPA 42 is approved and is in full force and effect.
+Official Plan Amendment 42 is approved and is in full force and effect.

-Official Plan Amendment No. 48 is the final phase of the Official Plan Update.
+Official Plan Amendment Number 48 is the final phase of the Official Plan Update.
 This phase ensures that the remaining sections of the Official Plan are in conformity with provincial legislation and plans and is consistent with the Provincial Policy Statement.
 Official Plan Amendment 48 is now in effect with the exception of one site-specific appeal, one policy appeal and a few policies that are still under appeal on a site-specific basis.

 For more information